LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-32-DYI-job-tracker-spreadsheet.md

 }
 ```

-You can already use the
+You can already use _dt to output the automatic naming convention.
 ## REFERENCES:

 <!-- Used C# denotation for the snippet as there is no ahk tag. -->